 Chitra Sabhai Sivan Temple is located at a distance of around 7 kilometres from Tenkasi and around 65 kilometres from Tirunelveli.
 Tenkasi Railway Junction at a distance of around 7 kilometres connects the temple to all major cities in the State.
 Madurai Airport is the nearest airport at a distance of 161 kilometres from the temple.

-Sri Kutralanathar temple, located adjacent to Coutrallam Main Falls is one of the prominent temples in Tamil Nadu.
-The temple is dedicated to Lord Shiva.
-Thirukutralam or Trikootachalam represents one of the five Pancha Sabhas of Lord Nataraja.
-The temple is located 7 kilometers from Thenkasi in Tirunelveli district.
+Sri Kutralanathar Temple, stands majestically beside the Coutrallam Main Falls.
+As one of the most prominent Shiva temples in Tamil Nadu, it attracts devotees throughout the year.
+Moreover, Thirukutralam, also called Trikootachalam, represents one of the five Pancha Sabhas of Lord Nataraja.
+The temple is located about 7 kilometres from Tenkasi in the Tirunelveli district.

-According to the legend, the temple was originally a Vaishnava temple.
-At Lord Shiva’s request, Sage Agastyar went southward to balance the instability caused by the multitude of crowd present at the wedding of Lord Shiva and Goddess Parvathi in the Himalayas.
-Sage Agastyar is believed to have converted the Vishnu shrine into a Shiva Lingam.
+According to legend, this shrine was originally a Vaishnava temple.
+However, at the request of Lord Shiva, Sage Agastyar travelled southward to balance the earth when the divine wedding of Lord Shiva and Goddess Parvathi caused cosmic imbalance in the Himalayas.
+Subsequently, Sage Agastyar transformed the Vishnu shrine into a Shiva Lingam, establishing Shaivite worship here.

-This temple is one of the Pancha Sabha Kshetram of Lord Shiva (in the form of Lord Nataraja) known as Chitra Sabha.
-The other four dance halls are found in Chidambaram, Madurai, Tiruvalankau and Tirunelveli.
-The Chithra Sabha or the hall of pictures located in a picturesque locale, 500 metres away from the temple is decked with hundreds of murals.
+Furthermore, the temple forms one of the Pancha Sabha Kshetrams of Lord Shiva in his cosmic dancer form, Lord Nataraja.
+This sacred dance hall is known as the Chitra Sabha.
+The other four Sabhas are located at Chidambaram, Madurai, Tiruvalangadu, and Tirunelveli.
+Notably, the Chitra Sabha, situated about 500 metres from the main temple, is adorned with hundreds of exquisite murals.

 The Temple Deities